 Innovation Along the MLK Corridor

-The iVillage at MLK project is looking for a mix of entrepreneurs that could benefit from innovative office space, along with affordable retail, food and beverage options, and office space as they launch innovative businesses and test new ideas along the MLK Corridor.
+The iVillage @ MLK will house a mix of entrepreneurs that could benefit from innovative office space, along with affordable retail, food and beverage options, as they launch businesses and test new ideas along the MLK Corridor.
 We’re looking for a mixture of tenants that both represent the community’s needs and new, innovative business ideas that provide an attraction to the HE Holmes Marta station.